 Less so perhaps with the women’s bouts.
 These felt even more shocking, especially as both of the two bouts seemed one-sided.
 One woman took a pounding from the other, retiring to her corner between rounds looking beaten and tired and like she badly wished it was all over already.

 [Visit the Composed Images page about sport photography services]

-When a one-sided rhythm builds in flying fists and boxers are successfully landing blow after blow after blow, their opponent bent forwards in futile defence, buckling against the ropes, the fighters on top can momentarily lose themselves.
+When a one-sided rhythm builds of flying fists, a boxer successfully lands blow after blow after blow, their opponent buckled over in futile defence, leaning against the ropes, at that point the fighter on top can lose themselves.
 They roar as they windmill in the punches.
-It looks almost feral, primal, possessed of something animalistic, channelling some of our deepest instincts.
+It looks almost feral, primal, possessed of something animalistic, channelling some of our basest instincts.
 We are not so far removed from those barbaric ancient coliseums.
 It does not appear civilised.
 It barely seems human at times.
 But it is utterly mesmerising to observe and to photograph.

 When there is an even clearer winner, when one fighter gets knocked to the floor and appears dazed, out of it, or even completely unconscious – as happened one time when Malik Zinad floored Jermaine Asare – the sense of righteous glory is arguably more powerful than any other sport.
 There isn’t the faintest ambiguity between winner and loser.